-(1) Companies included in the Peer Group are Ahold, Delhaize Group, Kroger, Supervalu and Weis Markets.
-Safeway is no longer included in the Peer Group due to its acquisition by Albertson's in 2015.
+(1) Companies included in the Peer Group are Ahold Delhaize, Kroger, Supervalu and Weis Markets.
+Ahold and Delhaize Group merged into Ahold Delhaize in 2016.
+The Peer Group includes Ahold Delhaize for 2016 and Ahold and Delhaize Group in prior years.